Close up of clock on forefront with businessman working on ERISA audit requirements on his laptop in office in background

 ERISA Audit Requirements

-An ERISA audit must be performed by independent CPA auditors based on the Department of Labor (DOL) guidelines.
-The independent auditor evaluates financial reports and identifies weaknesses or errors for plan administrators to complete and file an accurate Form 5500.
+An ERISA audit must be performed by independent auditors based on the Department of Labor (DOL) guidelines.
+The CPA auditor evaluates financial reports and identifies weaknesses or errors for plan administrators to complete and file an accurate Form 5500.
 The audit documents necessary to meet ERISA audit requirements include, but are not limited to:

 • Plan document provisions;